azurepocmain/fabricpocmain.github.io/articles/spark-job-livy-notebook-runtime-evaluation-api-invocations.md

 ![image](https://github.com/user-attachments/assets/cf310e0c-c4e1-4b3e-a99b-873f322394ce)

 Finally, we need to assign these parameters to the Spark job's `Command line arguments`, which can be found under Spark job settings -> Advanced settings -> Command line arguments, as shown in the image below.
+To enable seamless parameter passing into the Spark job, a concatenation function must be utilized, combining strings and variables effectively.

 ![image](https://github.com/user-attachments/assets/305ccce9-f01a-4c02-9bb6-df960f3ea1cd)